rizwanhatimali/nova-fori/README.md

 ```
 API Endpoints are async so as to prevent blocking of UI Thread.
 It currently use In Memory database.
 The Exceptions are handled in UI Layer by logging them in console.

 This is the better architecture for sake of simplicity.
-However, there is a scope of adding logging middleware,  implementing dependency injections and singleton and repository design pattern to improve the implementation.
+However, there is a scope of adding logging middleware,  implementing singleton and repository design patterns to improve the implementation.

 ## If you were unable to complete any user stories, outline why and how would you have liked to implement them.